The budget development process at DCS

 Three seats will be open on the Board of Education

 Three seats will be open on the DCS Board of Education for terms beginning July 1, 2017.
-District residents will vote on May 16, 2017 to fill seats currently held by Mike Jackson and Mara Burns, for three-year terms on the board, and by Tina Gamache, for a one-year term.
+District residents will vote on May 16, 2017 to fill seats currently held by Mike Jackson and Mara Burns, for three-year terms expiring June 30, 2020, and by Tina Gamache, for a one-year term commencing May 17, 2017 and expiring June 30, 2018.
+Gamache is currently filling a vacancy left by the resignation of Bob Fiorini.

 Board of Education petitions are available at the DCS central office.
 Call 895-2279 to request a petition to be mailed or stop in to pick one up on school days from 8 a.m. to 4 p.m.
 Completed petitions are due in the central office by 5 p.m. on Monday, April 17.
 LEARN MORE ABOUT BOARD ELECTIONS